 SAP Appeal Process

-1. A student who wishes to appeal his/ her unsatisfactory academic progress determination must submit a SAP Appeal Form to the academic dean.
-SAP appeals are reviewed based on extenuating circumstances, such as serious injury or illness involving the student, death of an immediate family member, or other circumstances beyond the student’s control that prevented him/her from achieving satisfactory progress.
+- Students who wish to appeal their unsatisfactory academic progress determination must submit a SAP Appeal Form to the VPAA.
+SAP appeals are reviewed based on extenuating circumstances, such as serious injury or illness involving the student, death of an immediate family member, or other circumstances beyond the student’s control that prevented the student from achieving satisfactory progress.
 Each student’s appeal is reviewed on an individual basis.
-Students appealing may also be required to submit an academic plan that indicates exactly what steps the student must take to finish his/her academic program and details in what time frame this can be accomplished.
+Students appealing may also be required to submit an academic plan that indicates exactly what steps the student must take to finish the academic program and details in what time frame this can be accomplished.

-2. The academic dean will review the appeal and determine whether the financial aid termination is justified.
-The student will be ad- vised in writing and by KCC e-mail of the decision and may be asked to meet with a student financial advisor to plan for future semesters/payment periods.
+- The VPAA will review the appeal and determine whether the financial aid termination is justified.
+The student will be advised in writing and by KCC e-mail of the decision and may be asked to meet with a student financial advisor to plan for future semesters/payment periods.

-3. A student wishing to appeal the decision of the academic dean may do so in writing to the president.
+- A student wishing to appeal the decision of the VPAA may do so in writing to the KCC President.

 Students are encouraged to review these standards and be aware of their individual academic progress.
-The college recognizes that a wide variety of circumstances and conditions regarding these standards (e.g. changing majors, changing career objectives, other personal reasons, etc.) may require the discretionary judgment of the academic dean and the Student Financial Aid Office.
+The college recognizes that a wide variety of circumstances and conditions regarding these standards (e.g. changing majors, changing career objectives, other personal reasons, etc.) may require the discretionary judgment of the vice president of academic affairs and the Student Financial Aid Office.
 Students with questions or concerns regarding their satisfactory academic progress as it relates to their financial assistance should contact the financial aid director.